 © Jocelyn Turner - Amherst Daily News

-Ronald McDonald (from left), restaurant manager Danny Moore and Mayor Robert Small and councillor Lisa Emery were on hand Saturday for the McDonald’s Restaurant’s official ribbon cutting ceremony in honour of their Grand Re-Opening.
+Ronald McDonald (from left), restaurant owner Danny Moore and Mayor Robert Small and councillor Lisa Emery were on hand Saturday for the McDonald’s Restaurant’s official ribbon cutting ceremony in honour of their Grand Re-Opening.

 AMHERST – Screams of delight and tense anticipation filled McDonald’s restaurant Saturday as the restaurant officially re-opened their doors after closing for renovations.
 Children were treated to some free ice cream and adults to coffee as they waited to witness the official ribbon cutting and, the main event to some, the arrival of Ronald McDonald himself.

 “We actually closed down in September for total renovations and we opened up in December for drive thru only,” said the restaurant's owner Danny Moore.
 “Then, we had the full lobby of the restaurant opened in January.
 Today, we have a lot of specials happening.
 The kids are having a great time in the Play Place.
 It’s been a real big hit.
 The biggest problem right now is everyone can’t find seats.”

 Aside from the coffee, hot chocolate and ice cream cones, the infamous Hamburglar and Grimace were out celebrating the grand re-opening and spending their time taking photos with the children.

 With the ribbon cut, the celebration began.
 The iconic Ronald McDonald welcomed all the children and their parents to join him as he and Moore cut the cake.